jonangeles-sanchez/ml-projects/fakenews/README.md

 initialize a PassiveAggressive Classifier and fit the model.
 In the end, the accuracy score and the confusion matrix tell us how well our model fares.

-The dataset we’ll use for this python project- we’ll call it news.csv.
+The dataset we used for this python project is call news.csv.
 This dataset has a shape of 7796×4.
 The first column identifies the news, the second and third are the title and text, and the fourth column has labels denoting whether the news is REAL or FAKE.

 ## Prerequisite

-What is a TfidfVectorizer?
+### What is a TfidfVectorizer?

 - TF (Term Frequency): The number of times a word appears in a document is its Term Frequency.
 A higher value means a term appears more often than